segmentio/segment-docs/src/connections/destinations/catalog/moloco-rmp/index.md

 ## Track

-If you’re not familiar with the Segment Specs, take a look to understand what the [Track method](https://segment.com/docs/connections/spec/track/) does.
-The mappings in the Moloco Commerce Media destination are pre-built based on the [Segment’s Ecommerce Events](https://segment.com/docs/connections/spec/ecommerce/v2/).
+If you’re not familiar with the Segment Spec, take a look to understand what the [Track method](/docs/connections/spec/track/) does.
+The mappings in the Moloco Commerce Media destination are built based on the Segment [Ecommerce Spec](/docs/connections/spec/ecommerce/v2/).

 Please find below an example call to track a product detail page (PDP) view event: